Jessica BonacciContent Writer

 No matter how much you’ve planned, planned, and planned, you still need to edit, edit, and edit.
 If you record your audio and video separately, you need to sync them up in a video editing software.
 For less experienced editors, Apple products come with iMovie built-in, and the Photos app on Windows computers allows you to make a basic video.
 You can also check out your respective app store for other free editing apps.
 Once you have your audio situation sorted out, go through your content, and see if you can trim anything.
 If you plan on sharing videos to social media, you should keep them under a few minutes each, or split them up and share them as a series.
 Research the video format guidelines for each social media platform before you finish editing.
 If your video will go on YouTube or your website, you can probably get away with something longer.
 That leads to this last tip.

 Use data provided by analytics tracking software to inform your small business video marketing strategy.
 Platforms like YouTube and Wistia let you know how long people watch your videos, what percentage of people clicked play on your video (also known as click-through rate), and more.
 While views are helpful for measuring a video’s success, engagement metrics like watch time and click-through rate tell you more about the quality of your content.
 If people don’t click through at a high rate, you might need to change your video thumbnail or video title.
 Low engagement can tell you two things about your video:

 - People don’t find the content interesting

 - People don’t get the information they need

+The latter reason applies mostly to educational videos.
 If you don’t pay attention to how your videos perform, you’re doomed to keep making the same mistakes.

 And that’s it for how to use video marketing for small businesses!

+Creating videos can take time, so feel free to contact our video experts for help.
 We would love to create marketing videos that keep your audience engaged and help you grow your business.
 Don’t hesitate to give us a call at 888-601-5359.
 We look forward to making stunning videos with you!